ghi-electronics/Documentation/hardware/core/system-on-chip.md

 ### Start Coding
 Now that you have installed the bootloader and firmware on the SITCore, you can setup your host computer and start programming.
 Go to the TinyCLR [Getting Started](../../software/tinyclr/getting-started.md) page for instructions.

-### Native Code
-You have the choice of loading the module with your preferred RTOS.
-Also, you can load [Native Code](../../software/tinyclr/native/intro.md) in TinyCLR OS at runtime that works alongside your managed application.
-Native code can be used to provide improved performance or access to advanced features.

-The memory area reserved for native code in TinyCLR OS on SITCore starts at 0xC1F00000???? and its length is 0xFFFF8????.

 ## Datasheet

 ## Design Considerations